Package Inclusion Policy and Guidance

 We reserve the right to issue exceptions for this where we feel necessary.

 3.2.
-Mod Forks and Reimplementations
+Forks and Reimplementations 🔗

 An exception to the above is that mods are allowed to have the same name as a mod if it's a fork of that mod (or a close reimplementation).
-In real terms, it should be possible to use the new mod as a drop-in replacement.
+In real terms, it must be possible to use the new mod as a drop-in replacement.

 We reserve the right to decide whether a mod counts as a fork or reimplementation of the mod that owns the name.